sinarueeger/robust-data-analysis-with-r/docs/02-introduction-to-R.md

 Comes with *basic*/*default* packages, but there are over 13'000 R-packages that can be installed through [CRAN](https://cran.r-project.org/web/packages/) or repositories like github.

-## What is R used for?

-Lots of (but not all) data science, data analysis & stats stuff

 ## Capabilities of R

+R is used for a lot of (but not all) data science, data analysis & stats stuff.

 <div class="figure">
 <img src="img/heidibaya.png" width="300" alt="altruistic" />